Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-string-refs.md

 ## What it does

-Disallows using deprecated string refs
+Disallows using deprecated `string refs`.

 ## Why is this bad?